 For example, leverage your telecommunications tools to introduce more one-on-one meetings between managers and team members to build stronger connections.
 It’s also important to invest more in peer mentorship programs (both in-person and remote) to provide great work experiences for your new joiners and workforce newcomers who are eager to learn on the job from more veteran colleagues.

 Maybe your teams enjoy sharing monthly happy hours to celebrate each other, or there’s great enthusiasm around the quarterly in-person town hall meetings.
 Identify what makes the employee experience rewarding and connects your people to your culture.
 Then find a way to recreate those elements as part of your culture in virtual form.

-These topics are essential for maintaining a good work environment for in-person and dispersed workforces.
-Harassment and discrimination erode company culture, no matter where it happens.
+These topics are essential for sustaining a good work environment for in-person and dispersed workforces.
+Insensitivity to cultural differences, harassment, and discrimination erode company culture no matter where it happens.

 At the 2020 HR Technology Conference, HR analyst Josh Bersin noted dramatic transformations in the HR field, saying that “companies are redesigning the ways things get done at a pace I’ve never seen … They’ll need technology to support their efforts.”

 Indeed, to be as effective and strategic as possible, anything related to the people side of the business needs to be on one system.
 A unified system allows the necessary people—HR leaders, managers, admins, and specialists—access to all the information they require when creating reports and tracking the main KPIs of HR.

 Today, companies have transformed their business strategies, the way they work, how their people communicate, and how they get everything done, from recruitment to employee engagement.